SumoLogic/sumologic-documentation/docs/reuse/essentials-upgrade.md

 - Downgrades between paid plans take effect at the start of the next billing cycle.
 :::

 All plans are supported under the Essentials package.
 For Cloud SIEM or other security features, contact sales to learn about additional pricing options.
-If your requirements exceed Essentials capabilities, you’ll need to [upgrade to an enterprise plan](#upgrade-to-an-enterprise-plan).
+If your requirements exceed Essentials capabilities, you’ll need to upgrade to an Enterprise plan.